UniversalDependencies/UD_Indonesian-PUD/README.md

 README FROM UI
 ==================

-We, a reseach team from Universitas Indonesia (UI), proposed a revision to Indonesian PUD in 2019 and 2020.
+A reseach team from Universitas Indonesia (UI), proposed a revision to Indonesian PUD in 2019 and 2020.

-A description of how the treebanks were manually revised in 2019 can be found in:
+A description of how the treebanks were manually revised by UI  in 2019 can be found in:

   A Gold Standard Dependency Treebank for Indonesian Ika Alfina, Arawinda Dinakaramani, Mohamad Ivan Fanany and Heru Suhartanto Proceedings of PACLIC (Pacific Asia Conference on Language, Information and Computation) 2019

-In 2020, we conducted the second revision and decided to share the revised treebank to UD.
-Tthe short description about the annotation guideline can be found ini [Indonesian PUD Documentation](https://universaldependencies.org/id/index.html).
+In 2020, the same reseach team from UI conducted the second revision and decided to share the revised treebank to UD.
+The short description about the annotation guidelines can be found in [Indonesian PUD Documentation](https://universaldependencies.org/id/index.html).

-The original repository of the revised Indonesian PUD can be found [here](https://github.com/ialfina/revised-id-pud).
+The original repository of the revised Indonesian PUD conducted by UI can be found [here](https://github.com/ialfina/revised-id-pud).

 ==================
 README FROM GOOGLE